Get sales tax help: 10 quick compliance tips

 States with related rule changes: Wyoming, New York, Missouri, Ohio, Illinois, Wisconsin, Texas

-Don’t ignore consumer use tax
+TAX TIP #4: Don't ignore consumer use tax

 Consumer use tax is one of the most common areas in which miscalculated and unpaid tax is found in audits.
 Use tax is defined as a tax on the use of tangible personal property (TPP) not otherwise subject to sales tax.
 Generally speaking, a purchaser owes use tax on taxable items purchased on which they paid no sales tax or less tax than the applicable sales tax rate.
 Unlike sales tax, the remittance responsibility lies with the buyer.
-In some cases, the purchaser would be a business, such as a manufacturer or a distributer, buying goods outside the state or online.
+In some cases, the purchaser would be a business, such as a manufacturer or a distributor buying goods outside the state or online.
 Use tax must also be paid when a business withdraws goods from inventory for its own use, if sales tax was not paid on those items at the time of purchase.
 It is the responsibility of a business to self-assess when, and if, use tax is accrued and to pay the state and/or local tax authority on a tax return.

 - Learn the difference between sales and use tax.